 - Bobcats are good swimmers and can also jump up to 12 feet in the air.

-- The bobcat, like most felines, creeps up and pounces on its prey.
+- The bobcat, like most felines, quietly creeps up on prey to ambush with a quick pounce.

 - Felines patrol a specific area of territory; in the case of the bobcat, that territory may be up to 40 square miles.